kubeflow/arena/README.md

 ```
 runai logs runai-test
 ```
-At last, to delete the job prior to it's compleation you can run:
+At last, to delete the job prior to its compleation you can run:
 ```
 runai delete runai-test
 ```